omnetpp/omnetpp/samples/database/README.txt

       ...
 Then start the simulation and redirect the output into a file.
 After some editing, the result can be used as an SQL script.

-The code has been tested with MySQL 4.1.

 Enjoy!